vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Please note:** If the subscription is cheaper in the beginning than the normal price later, use [campaigns](#campaigns) in combination with initial charge.
-If you use `initialcharge` alone for campaigns, users will be confused by how it appears in Vipps or MobilePay, as it looks like the full price period starts immediately.
+If you use `initialcharge` alone for campaigns, users will be confused by how it appears in Vipps MobilePay, as it looks like the full price period starts immediately.

 Initial charge will be performed if the `initialcharge` is provided when